kravchenmd/Django_app/README.md

 - The app has full **CRUD** functionality for viewing and managing the pictures
 - For simplicity purposes validation of the input data during the registration and log in is implemented via HTML forms and user's password in stored in raw unencrypted form
+- Docker container was created for testing deployment purposes (at `fly.io`)

 ## Examples of different pages